Office Hours: Monday thru Friday 8:00 a.m. to 4:30 p.m.

 Visitation Hours: Open daily, 8:00 a.m. to 5:00 p.m. except Memorial Day 8:00 a.m. to 7:00 p.m.

 Los Angeles National Cemetery is closed to new interments.
 The only interments that are being accepted are subsequent interments for veterans or eligible family members in an existing gravesite.
-Periodically however, burial space may become available due to a canceled reservation or when a disinterment has been completed.
-When either of these two scenarios occurs, the gravesite is made available to another eligible veteran on a first-come, first-served basis.
+Periodically however, burial space may become available due to disinterment from an existing gravesite or for other reasons.
+If burial space is available at the time of request, the cemetery will assign such gravesites or columbarium niches to other eligible Veterans or family members.
 Since there is no way to know in advance when a gravesite may become available, please contact the cemetery at the time of need to inquire whether space is available.

 Cemetery is located near the Western section of Los Angeles.
 From Los Angeles International Airport, take Century Blvd.
 1.5 miles to I-405 North.
 Travel 7.5 miles to the Wilshire West exit, then travel about 200 feet to Sepulveda Blvd.
 Turn North on Sepulveda and continue about .5 mile to cemetery entrance.